Salvatore J. Panto Jr.

 Salvatore J. Panto Jr. is an American politician from Pennsylvania who is the current mayor of Easton, Pennsylvania, and has served for seven non-consecutive terms.
 He first served for two terms from 1984 to 1992 and has continuously been in office again since 2008.

 Early life

 Panto is an Easton native.
 He received a Bachelor's degree from Kutztown University of Pennsylvania and a Master's degree from Lehigh University.
 In 2011 he was awarded an Honorary Doctorate in Public service from Lafayette College.
+Prior to getting into politics Panto worked for his dad's mom and pop grocery store.

 Political career

 First tenure

 Panto was elected mayor at the age of 31 in 1983 making him the youngest mayor in Easton's history.
 In that Democratic Primary Election he came in first against three other candidates including a former two term Mayor and the Democratic Party's designated candidate.
 During his first tenure he focused on making the city cleaner and safer.
 He expanded the city's police and fire department and hired more code enforcement officers.